 \subsection{Architecture Overview}

 Based on the performance analysis, we design the LUT-LLM accelerator with activation-weight co-quantization applied.
 Since not all operations can be executed through table lookup and the language model involves mixed precisions and computation orders, we carefully orchestrate the execution of operations and allocate on-chip resources to ensure its feasibility on the target FPGA.
 LUT-LLM integrates a LUTLinear engine with a global on-chip buffer, a dataflow attention engine, and two special function units (SFUs) for non-linear operations (SwiGLU and LayerNorm).
 The LUTLinear engine performs all linear projections and routes the outputs.
 The dataflow attention engine employs two FP32 GEMM/GEMV engines to compute $QK^T$ and $\text{softmax}(QK^T)V$ in a pipelined manner, with rotational embedding and softmax applied in between.
 It supports both GEMM and GEMV to sustain high throughput in both the prefill and decode stages within a single design.
-The SFUs process the output embeddings from the LUTLinear engine according to the computations defined in the target model.
-In contrast to prior accelerators that need seperate designs for the prefill and decode stages, LUT-LLM is a unified design for both stages with overlapped KV-cache communication, computation, and data loading.
+The SFUs handle nonlinear operations to process the output embeddings from the LUTLinear engine.

-The LUTLinear engine (Figure \ref{fig:lutlinear}(b)) consists of two primary components: bandwidth-aware parallel centroid search units (\textbf{BPCSU}) and a 2D lookup table prefix-sum engines (\textbf{2D LUT PSum Engine}).
-BPCSU performs a nearest-neighbor search to identify the closest centroid for the given input vectors, while the 2D LUT PSum engine conducts a table lookup and accumulation to realize matrix multiplication.
-Each BPCSU is paired with a 2D LUT PSum engine, which receives the indices of the closest centroids.
-The 2D LUT PSum engines are connected in a serial chain to cascade and accumulate partial sums.
-Multiple BPCSUs and 2D LUT PSum engines enable parallel processing with multiple codebooks along the hidden dimension.
+The LUTLinear engine (Figure \ref{fig:lutlinear}(b)) consists of two primary components: bandwidth-aware parallel centroid search units (\textbf{BPCSU}) and a 2D lookup table prefix-sum engine (\textbf{2D-PSum}).
+BPCSU performs a nearest-neighbor search to identify the closest centroid for the given input vectors, while the 2D-PSum conducts a table lookup and accumulation to realize matrix multiplication.
+Each BPCSU is paired with a 2D-PSum, which receives the indices of the closest centroids.
+The 2D-PSum are connected in a serial chain to cascade and accumulate partial sums.
+Multiple BPCSUs and 2D-PSum enable parallel processing with multiple codebooks along the hidden dimension.
 The accumulated results are stored in the accumulator along with the output buffer.
 Before distributing outputs to other modules, the dequantizer converts each value in the output buffer to FP32 with the specified per-tensor scaling and shifting factors.